 Do you want to do dramatic landscape photography on iPhone?
-You can.
-Because capturing dramatic landscape photos may seem difficult–but it doesn’t have to be.
-In this article, you’ll discover 7 secrets for wonderfully dramatic landscapes.
-And your iPhone photos will never be the same again.
+Shooting dramatic landscape photos may seem difficult–but it doesn’t have to be.
+In this article, you’ll discover 7 tips for capturing wonderfully dramatic landscapes with your iPhone.

 1. Capture Clouds In The Sky For Dramatic Landscape Photography

 Are you looking to take beautiful, dramatic landscape photos?

 Here’s how you start: Pay attention to the skies.

 A boring sky makes for a boring photo.
 But an interesting sky…

 …an interesting sky can add all sorts of drama to your landscape photos.

 (In general, dramatic landscapes have two parts: a dramatic sky and a gorgeous foreground.
 You’ll learn how to capture a gorgeous foreground later.)